A Girl Like Me: The Gwen Araujo Story: Plot

 Sylvia Guerrero is a young single mother looking to make a fresh start for her three young children.
-Having escaped an abusive relationship at the hands of the children's father, Sylvia has moved back home to California to live closer to her tight-knit Latin American family.
+Having escaped an abusive relationship at the hands of the children's father, Sylvia has moved back home to California to live closer to her tight-knit Latino family.
 Her father's birthday party is the first big family gathering since her return, and when she arrives, she encounters mixed reactions about her decision to leave her husband.
-After dinner, the children at the party decide to play a prank by putting Sylvia's son Eddie in a frilly pink dress.
-Eddie and the other children stand smiling; the adults at the party appear unamused and some look on with disdain.
+After dinner, the children at the party decide to play a prank by putting Sylvia's daughter, Gwen, in a frilly pink dress.
+Gwen and the other children stand smiling; the adults at the party appear unamused and some look on with disdain.

 The film alternates between the family's story and the future trial of two men charged with Gwen's murder.
 As the prosecutor's witness, a medical examiner testifies that the victim was beaten, strangled, wrapped in a shower curtain, and dumped in the woods.
 When asked about the victim's gender, she states, “it was that of a normally developed male”.

 After the party, Sylvia's sister confronts her about the incident with the dress.
-Sylvia denies that it is an issue and tells her that Eddie is the best-behaved of all her children.
-Sylvia says that she is more worried about finding a job to support her children than she is about the fact that Eddie is a little bit different from other seven-year-old boys.
-Several days later, Sylvia comes home to celebrate her success at getting a job, and finds Eddie wearing a bra and makeup.
-Her older daughter Chita insists that it is just a game, but Sylvia makes Eddie promise that it will not happen again.
+Sylvia denies that it's an issue and tells her that Gwen's the best-behaved of all her children.
+Sylvia says that she's more worried about finding a job to support her children than she's about the fact that Gwen's a little bit different from other seven-year-olds.
+Several days later, Sylvia comes home to celebrate her success at getting a job, and finds Gwen wearing a bra and makeup.
+Her older daughter Chita insists that it's just a game, but Sylvia makes Gwen promise that it will not happen again.

-The movie cuts forward and Eddie is now a teenager, starting his first day at a new high school.
-Although Sylvia encourages her child to act “normal”, after he is dropped off, Eddie makes a last-minute decision to wear lipstick.
-When Sylvia realizes what has happened, the two have an intense fight and Sylvia begins removing all the traditionally female items from Eddie's room.
-However, after talking to a counselor at the Gender Identity Project and coming home to find Eddie in tears over being “a freak”, Sylvia has a moment of acceptance and tells Eddie that they need to get him waterproof mascara.
-At school, a friendly girl named Lisa White compliments Eddie's makeup, and he introduces himself as Gwen for the first time.
+The movie cuts forward and Gwen's now a teenager, starting her first day at a new high school.
+Although Sylvia encourages her child to act “normal”, after she's dropped off, Gwen makes a last-minute decision to wear lipstick.
+When Sylvia realizes what has happened, the two have an intense fight and Sylvia begins removing all the traditionally female items from Gwen's room.
+However, after talking to a counselor at the Gender Identity Project and coming home to find Gwen in tears over being “a freak”, Sylvia has a moment of acceptance and tells Gwen that they need to get her waterproof mascara.
+At school, a friendly girl named Lisa White compliments Gwen's makeup, and she introduces herself as Gwen for the first time.